 Getting started with your personal profile is easy: simply go to LinkedIn’s homepage and enter your basic information to create a profile.
 Once you’ve uploaded your profile image, and background photo, it’s time to start adding your experience.
 The best way to think about this is to replicate your resume.
 Share your experience in chronological order, as well as your education background, and volunteer experience.
 Try to also include brief descriptions of the company and your work to help give viewers some more context about your experience.

 LinkedIn Stories are one of the newest features on the platform.
-Like “story” features on other social platforms, LinkedIn Stories give users the opportunity to share content viewable to their connections and followers.
+Like “story” features on other social platforms, LinkedIn Stories gives users the opportunity to share content viewable to their connections and followers.
 For business pages, LinkedIn Stories are viewable to everyone, including people who follow the page.

 LinkedIn Stories can only be posted from the platform’s mobile app, so it’s important that stories are designed to capture attention immediately and are concise.

 Stories on LinkedIn provide a unique opportunity for both individuals and companies on LinkedIn to engage with their audience and contribute to the professional exchange of ideas.
-With that being said, users typically only view 40-60% of a story on any given platform before clicking through, so ensure the correct dimensions and sizing on your LinkedIn stories is crucial.
+With that being said, users typically only view 40-60% of a story on any given platform before clicking through, so ensuring the correct dimensions and sizing on your LinkedIn stories is crucial.

 The recommended dimensions for a LinkedIn Story are 1080 x 1920 pixels.
 It’s useful for those posting a LinkedIn Story with a specific message or goal to plan and design them ahead of actually posting them.

 Using LinkedIn’s mobile app, click on the “My Story” icon that is below your profile photo right under the search bar.
 You can record/capture a photo right in the app, or upload an image or video from your camera roll.
-Users are also able to share their stories with any first degree connections using LinkedIn messaging as long as it’s within the 24-hour window of posting the story.
+Users are also able to share their stories with any first-degree connections using LinkedIn messaging as long as it’s within the 24-hour window of posting the story.

 Now, you’ll be able to start posting and creating ads on LinkedIn that you’ll feel confident about.
 If you want to get access to pre-sized social media sizes for your LinkedIn profile, check out this Social Media Kit.
-Whether you’re using LinkedIn to advertise your brand, or to personally network with other professionals, your profile and page will stand out and engage your target audience better if you follow the principles laid out in this guide.
+Whether you’re using LinkedIn to advertise your brand or to personally network with other professionals, your profile and page will stand out and engage your target audience better if you follow the principles laid out in this guide.
 The next step is to focus on another great frontier for undervalued attention.
 Check out our YouTube social media size guide next!